airpair/animations-in-emberjs-with-liquidfire/post.md

 This has been really basic stuff so far, so let's up our game and see some flashy animations that will leave you in awe (at least it did me).

-I will use examples from [Edward's Physical Design talk](http://www.youtube.com/watch?v=p8aF-7-_cE8) that he [presented at EmberConf].
-The repository has been made public and so you can see all of it [here]((https://github.com/ef4/physical-design-demo).
+I will use examples from [Edward's Physical Design talk](http://www.youtube.com/watch?v=p8aF-7-_cE8) that he presented at EmberConf.
+The code has been made public and so you can see all of it [here](https://github.com/ef4/physical-design-demo).

 The demo uses [the speakers page of the conference](http://emberconf.com/speakers.html) but made into an Ember application by scraping the data and building an Ember app on top.